CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/prerequisites.md

 #### Installation User

 A domain user which is a member of the Local Administrators group on the server must be available to run the installation scripts.
-This is a prerequisite of Microsoft Service Fabric, which is the HA platform that Cortex Innovation is built upon.
+This is a prerequisite of Microsoft Service Fabric, which is the platform that Cortex Innovation is built upon.

 #### Antivirus Exclusions